Check out our new lower rates.

 Personal Loans

-If you aren’t able to save up enough in advance, a wedding loan could help finance your wedding, whether you’re having a traditional ceremony or a destination wedding.
-With SoFi, eligible borrowers may qualify for loans with interest rates that are generally lower than the interest rates charged by credit cards.
+Along with saving and cutting costs, a wedding loan, which is a type of personal loan, could help finance your wedding.
+Borrowers may qualify for loans with interest rates that are generally lower than the interest rates charged by credit cards.

 SoFi Loan Products